Deep-Auras/chantilly-agent-morgan/chantilly-adk-whitepaper.md

 #### Rabshan Rahman Founder @ [DeepAuras.com](http://DeepAuras.com)

-**Abstract.** True agentic LLMs would enable organizations to generalize across tasks with minimal supervision.
-Although model providers continue expanding their offerings, realizing these benefits remains elusive—interoperability is limited and agenticness is questionable.
+**Abstract.** True agentic AI systems would allow organizations to generalize across tasks with minimal supervision.
+Although model providers continue expanding their offerings, realizing these benefits remains elusive: interoperability is limited and agenticness is questionable.
 We propose the Chantilly Agent Development Kit (ADK): a solution that maximizes agenticness through battle-tested best practices and leading-edge design.
-The ADK uses widely available technology and remains agnostic to LLM choice, providing a path for agentic systems to gain the mission-critical functionality needed for production and enterprise use cases.
+The ADK uses widely available technology and remains agnostic to LLM choice, providing a path for agentic systems to gain mission-critical functionality needed for production and enterprise use cases.

 ## Introduction